 Another tear slipped.

-Kikyou's expression as she realized to her horror that she could not take the Shikon no Tama with her again as she had the first time she'd died.
+Kikyou's expression as she realized that she could not take the Shikon no Tama with her again as she had the first time she'd died.
 Kikyou, handing the sparkling jewel to Kagome with an enigmatic smile on her face.
 "It's your task now, Kagome.
 Let no one take it from you.
 The accursed jewel has chosen you to protect it."
 Kikyou, offering Kagome the quiver of arrows she carried on her back . . .
 "These are yours now, too.
 Take care of . . . everything."

 Another tear slipped.